epochjs/epoch/README.md

 * [bower](http://bower.io/search/?q=epoch)
 * [packagist](https://packagist.org/packages/epochjs/epoch)

+If you don't see your favorite package manager in the list above feel free to [open up an issue](https://github.com/epochjs/epoch/issues/new) and let us know.

 The [latest release zip (0.8.0)](https://github.com/epochjs/epoch/archive/v0.8.0.zip) contains the compiled and minified source in the `dist/js` and `dist/css` folders.